Shatta (condiment)

 Shatta (شطة) is a hot sauce popular in the Middle East, and especially in the Levant.
-It is made from fresh chili peppers, salt, garlic, and olive oil, which are mixed together and then left to ferment.
+It is made from fresh chilli peppers, salt, and garlic, which are mixed together and then left to ferment.

 Name

 The word shatta (شطة) simply means "hot pepper" in Arabic; as such, the term "shatta" is sometimes used in Arabic as a catch-all for hot pepper sauce, like sriracha.

 Sometimes the name shatta Shamiyya (شطة شامية) is used to refer to this condiment in Arabic.

 Another name for this is filfil mat’hoon (فلفل مطحون).

 Ingredients and preparation

-Traditional shatta is made by crushing red or green chili peppers and then letting them undergo lactic fermentation with salt for several days.
-Common additions include garlic, vinegar, lemon juice, or olive oil.
-The texture of the paste can range from ground and pourable to chunky depending on how its processed, the peppers can be chopped, passed through a food processor, or pounded by mortar and pestle.
+Traditional shatta is made by crushing red or green chilli peppers and then letting them undergo lactic fermentation with salt for several days.
+Common additions include garlic during fermentation, or vinegar, lemon juice, or olive oil added once fermentation is complete.
+The texture of the paste can range from ground and pourable to chunky depending on how its processed; the peppers can be chopped, passed through a food processor, or pounded by mortar and pestle.
 The fermentation process can be skipped and the paste may be immediately served after preparation.

-After preparation is done, the sauce should be stored in sterilized jars, which contain no moisture to prevent spoilage.
+After preparation is done, the sauce should be stored refrigerated in sterilized jars, which contain no moisture to prevent spoilage.

-The peppers used are usually fresh, they can be green or red, which will affect the color of the resulting condiment, the type of chili used can vary.
+The peppers used are usually fresh.
+They can be green or red, which will affect the color of the resulting condiment.
+The type of chilli used can vary.

-Some traditional recipes may call for sun-drying the chili instead of using it fresh, which would reduce the moisture further (but entirely) to reduce the likelihood of spoilage during fermentation.
+Some traditional recipes may call for sun-drying the chilli instead of using it fresh, which would reduce the moisture further.